 Tips No.2 - Spend time with your candle

-Make sure that the first burn is a good couple of hours and that the wax melts to the edge of the container, this usually takes around 1 to 2 hours so it's best to light the candle when you have time to do this.
+Make sure that the first burn is a good couple of hours and that the wax melts to the edge of the container, this usually takes around 1 to 2 hours for small candles but can take longer with large beaker candles and refills so it's best to light the candle when you have time to do this.
 Candle wax has a memory and if you don’t allow your candle to burn to the container edge on the first burn, on every subsequent burn the melted wax pool will ‘tunnel’ down the wick rather than burn evenly out to the container edge.
 If this happens, the wick can eventually drown in the wax and won't stay lit.

 Tip No. 3 - Don't burn your candle for too long

 If you burn your candle for too long, the wick will develop carbon buildup.
 This is the result of the candle consuming more wax than it can burn releasing soot into the air and onto your candle container.
-For best results always burn your candle for up to 1 to 2 hours at a time or until the wax has melted to the sides of the container.
+For best results always burn your candle until the wax has melted to the sides of the container.
 Remember that wax is a fuel and if you burn your candle for too long, it will start to burn faster.
 Never burn your candle for more than 4 hours at a time.

 Tip No. 4 - Always trim your wick